 Everyone wants accurate, clear accounting, and for some, Clear Books may be the answer.
 This UK-based company has been around since 2008 and has been growing ever since.

 For UK users, Clear Books is the whole package.
 Strong accounting, VAT support, unlimited users, and HMRC compliance make the software a great choice for UK small businesses.
 In true British fashion, many users say Clear Books “does what it says on the tin.”
 It offers invoicing, project management, contact management, expense claims, and more.
 The company also provides ample support options and just introduced a free plan.

 However, there are a few drawbacks to the software, including limited integrations and navigational difficulties.
 Some features, like inventory, are also not fully developed and the free plan is quite limited.
 For US users, in particular, the software holds some serious problems, including no sales tax support.
-(For US users, we recommend checking out Xero, QuickBooks Online, or Wave instead.)
+(For US users, we recommend checking out our Xero review, QuickBooks Online review, or Wave review instead.)

 Despite these drawbacks, Clear Books does have a lot to offer, especially for UK businesses.
 Keep reading to see if Clear Books is a good fit for your business.

 Tired of slow-paying customers?
 Looking for more consistent cash flow?
 With invoice financing, it’s possible to get cash for your invoices right away.
 Learn more about invoice financing in our Merchant’s Guide To Invoice Financing and/or check out two of our favorites: BlueVine and Fundbox.